 The center provides opportunities for Gateway instructors to use the lab for training to infuse “green” concepts into their curriculum.
 Students receive hands-on training and work with other students across disciplines, mirroring a real-world business setting where many skill sets are needed to work as a team to complete a project.

 One example is a solar panel, which generates power for the building as well as provides a monitoring system for students to gather information and learn about the impact on the building’s energy load.

 A second example is the urban gardens established on the grounds to allow Horticulture students the ability to put into practice the growing techniques they learn in the classroom.
 The garden is organic and its produce is sold locally with proceeds plowed back into the program, or provided to community partners who share the food with people in need.

 K-12 teachers and students can use the center and grounds as a resource for environmental education, from reading under an apple tree for small children to providing high-schoolers the opportunity to see how solar energy systems work.
 Click to view some of our program options.

 The center provides a resource to the community, a venue for discussing and learning sustainability skills for business – and life.
 It also provides a space for businesses or organizations to identify and engage in applicable sustainable business practices.

 Seminars led by experts on a number of sustainability-related topics provide training to business and community members on practices including gardening, renewable energy, home energy systems, smart recycling and more.

 The center is available for use by community groups for meetings and events.
-For rates and availability contact, Stephanie Sklba, Vice President, Community and Government Relations, (262) 564-2662.
+For rates and availability contact, Kallie Chittenden, Program Manager for the Center for Sustainable Living, (262) 564-2196.